ArtOfIllusion/ArtOfIllusion/docs/manual/lights.rst

 **Intensity** - allows the brightness to be specified.
 This value is independent of position.

 **Angular Radius** defines the physical size of the light.
-This only has an effect if Soft Shadows are switched on when rendering with the :ref:`Raytracer<raytrace>`.
+This only has an effect if Soft Shadows are switched on when rendering with the :ref:`Raytracer<raytracer>`.
 Increasing the angular radius has the effect of making shadows softer at their edges.

 Type is as defined above for point lights.